 "It is a great system [the Census] when looking at a population the size of Canada, roughly 37 million (Statistics Canada, 2020a).
 The total estimated First Nations population is about one million (Statistics Canada, 2019a).
 As a result, when First Nations' data is separated from data concerning others, the First Nations' data becomes less anonymous.
 In some communities the populations are so small it would be easy to identify individuals from so called anonymized data.
 Even if First Nations anonymized data is broken out by larger groupings, there are so few communities in some provinces that it would be easy to determine what community the data identifies.
 This could expose an entire community to prejudice.
-Statistics Canada, 2019b).
+Statistics Canada has policies to suppress some data, which limit disclosure of personal information (Statistics Canada, 2019b).
 Researchers have concluded, however, that it is possible to de-anonymize data (Rocher, 2019).
 The use of anonymized data therefore raises serious questions about the protection of First Nations' rights to privacy and the capacity of the Crown to prevent a breach of these rights" (First Nations Information Governance Centre, 2022).